Bassitt struck by liner, Athletics lose 9-0 to White Sox

 As players on each side looked on, Bassitt was attended to by an Oakland trainer and other personnel before he was helped into a cart while holding a towel to his face.
 A’s center fielder Starling Marte had his hands on his head as the right-hander was driven by him.

-The team said Bassitt, 32, was “conscious and aware,” and was taken to a hospital.
+“Bass is conscious.
+He was the entire time,” manager Bob Melvin said.
+“We don’t think the eye is a problem at this point.
+It felt like it was below it.
+He’s got some cuts.
+They had to do some stitches.
+He’s in a scan and we’ll know more about potential fractures or whatever tomorrow, or later tonight.”

+Melvin took no questions during his postgame Zoom session with the media, and the A’s made no players available.

-Abreu and Jake Lamb each hit a three-run homer for the AL Central-leading White Sox, who improved to 11-11 against the AL West this year.
+Abreu and Jake Lamb each hit a three-run homer for AL Central-leading Chicago, which improved to 11-11 against the AL West this year.
 Andrew Vaughn had two hits and two RBIs.

+White Sox manager Tony La Russa called Bassitt “the No. 1 concern.”

+“Certainly hope that he caught a break and he’s OK,” La Russa said.

 Reynaldo López (2-0) pitched five innings of one-hit ball in his third start since he was recalled from Triple-A Charlotte last month.
 The right-hander has a 1.08 ERA in 11 appearances overall after he struggled last season.